Schedule an Appointment with our ExpertsBook Now

 Apr 08, 2024

-Written By Meenakshi Rana
+Written By YS Content

 Pregnancy is one of the most emotionally and physically demanding times of a woman’s life.
 Your body is undergoing a sea of physical, chemical, and hormonal changes as a new life unfurls inside you.
 But, we get your dilemma.
 “If such wonderful things are happening inside my body, why don’t I feel so good?
 Why am I bloated, fatigued, nauseous, or just downright uncomfortable most of the time?”
 But don’t worry, experiencing these things during pregnancy is more common than you think.
 Read on to learn how to tackle these common discomforts of pregnancy!

 Like most things in life, nothing’s perfect, not even the human body.
-As your fetus is growing, your body races against time to ensure the conditions needed for its growth.
+As your fetus grows, your body races against time to ensure the conditions needed for its growth.
 An unintended consequence of that is you feeling under the weather.
 The common discomforts of pregnancy can interfere with the fulfillment of the mother’s daily nutritional requirements and adversely affect pregnancy.

 Thus, we share with you some common discomforts of pregnancy and relief measures.